Timbavati Special Offer

 Special offer: Reduced rates on all lodges in Timbavati Game Reserve, Kruger National Park.

-Are you interested in any of the following safari lodges in the Timbavati Private Game Reserve?
+Contact us for more information if you are you interested in any of the following safari lodges in the Timbavati Private Game Reserve.

-Motswari Game Lodge Umlani Kambaku Safari lodge Ngala Tented Camp
+Motswari Game Lodge, Umlani Bush Camp, Kambaku Safari Lodge, Ngala Tented Camp and Ngala Safari Lodge,

-Royal Legend Safari Lodge & Spa Ngala Safari Lodge Tanda Tula Safari Camp
+Royal Legend Safari Lodge & Spa, Tanda Tula Safari Camp,

 Simbavati River Lodge